Committee and Membership Secretary

 Diane holds a Ph.D. in Clinical Psychology, and was in private practice for over 30 years.
 Her initial training was primarily psychodynamic, but she was exposed to a Jungian approach to clinical work in early graduate school, and found that her style resonated with the theory.
 She chose as post-graduate training to attend courses through the C. G. Jung Institute of San Francisco.
 Now retired, she began attending lectures and workshops through the C.G.
 Jung Society of Queensland in 2011, and became a committee member in 2012.
 She has hosted a dream group in the Redlands since 2012 and has a long time interest in the spiritual and alchemical aspects of Jungian psychology.

-Bill was raised in a Univesity Town located in Southern California.
-It was during his childhood and his subsequent university studies that he nurtured his love of english literature, philosophy, history, and art.
+Bill was raised in a University Town located in Southern California.
+It was during his childhood and his subsequent university studies that he nurtured his love of English literature, philosophy, history, and art.

 When he entered the world of work, he followed a path of corporate positions leading to a variety of administrative management roles.
 During this period, his wife Diane pursued her professional studies in psychology.
 Bill joined Diane as “a companion” attending a number of professional talks throughout her internship.

-He acquired a life long passion for Jungian thought as a result ot his attending workshops and lectures in San Francisco.
-Bill experiences his attendence at Jung Society talks and events, as well as his work on the Committee, as one of “coming home”.
+He acquired a life long passion for Jungian thought as a result of his attending workshops and lectures in San Francisco.
+Bill experiences his attendance at Jung Society talks and events, as well as his work on the Committee, as one of “coming home”.

 Colin was born in Sydney but moved to Adelaide at age 5.
 He enjoyed many sports including basketball, sailing, bush-walking and (later) trekking in Nepal, but was also an avid reader.
 In early days he enjoyed myths, legends and fairy tales and is returning to these interests in later life.
 His family were keen Methodists.